anshukumar-729/Cse_Core/README.md

 # Cse_Core
-This repo consist core subject of cse notes
+This repo contain notes of core subject of cse.